How Diet and Nutrition Are Keys to Healthy Eyes

 Dr. Ardaya is also a published author in Optometry magazine and has appeared in various newspaper articles regarding optometric and vision issues.
 He also is a media spokes-doctor for the California Optometric Association and has been heard on radio promoting access to vision care for children.

-Do you have questions about the health of your eyes?
+Do you have questions about nutrition and eye health?
 Please share them in the comments below.

 We Can Help!
 Our local advisors can help your family make a confident decision about senior living.